Snapr/html-projects/js-native.md

 Example:

-    snapr://login?snapr_user=myusername&display_username=User%20Name&access_token=s3cRetHaShc0De
+`snapr://login?snapr_user=myusername&display_username=User%20Name&access_token=s3cRetHaShc0De`

-### Native → JS
+#### Native → JS

-Load into any view with the following parameters to display it and auto login:
+To load any view (and log in) using stored login credentials append these parameters to the query string when first displaying the webview:

 * **snapr_user**: Username for unique identification and api calls
 * **display_username**: Username for display